 Regardless of your API’s build and environment, Tricentis aims to provide an enterprise solution custom-fit to your application.
 This tool supports functional tests, load tests, security tests, and exploratory tests via SOAP, REST, and other protocols.

 Tricentis Tosca also places heavy emphasis on its AI-based user interface test automation.
-The software uses machine learning to develop test cases based on user interface mockups that you submit, reducing the amount of manual tests required.
+The software uses machine learning to develop test cases based on user interface mockups you submit, reducing the number of manual tests required.

-Another prominent enterprise-level API testing option, API Fortress combines the range of tools necessary with a simple user interface that experts and beginners alike can learn quickly.
+Another prominent enterprise-level API testing option, Sauce Labs (formerly API Fortress), combines the range of tools necessary with a simple user interface that experts and beginners alike can learn quickly.

-API Fortress works as a centralized cloud-based platform where development and testing teams can work in one place.
+Sauce Labs is a centralized cloud-based platform where development and testing teams can work in one place.
 Inside their browser, users can run functional tests, execute load tests, and automate tests on REST and SOAP APIs.
-The API Fortress reporting dashboard consolidates results into a cohesive display so you can understand your tests at a glance.
+In addition, the API Fortress reporting dashboard consolidates results into a cohesive display so you can understand your tests at a glance.

-API Fortress also helps you keep a close eye on your APIs with its monitoring capabilities — the program can continuously run unlimited tests and alert you when problems arise.
-Results data are stored on its servers and won’t disrupt your app’s performance.
+Sauce Labs also helps you keep a close eye on your APIs with its monitoring capabilities — the program can continuously run unlimited tests and alert you when problems arise.
+In addition, results data are stored on its servers and won’t disrupt your app’s performance.

 On a tighter budget?
 You might consider Mocklets, an API simulator for creating mock-HTTP-based APIs.
 Use this software to build a simulation of a future API to conduct testing while your actual API is in development.

 Mocklets is comparatively cheap amongst other paid options here.
-There’s a free version with 10 mock APIs and 5 test files, and a paid version for $5 per month allowing up to 125 mock APIs and test files, plus more collaborators.
+There’s a free version with ten mock APIs and 5 test files and a paid version for $5 per month, allowing up to 125 mock APIs and test files, plus more collaborators.
 Finally, larger organizations interested in this approach to API testing may try Mocklets Enterprise.

 Swagger builds open-source tools for API development encompassing every stage of the build process, from planning and design to testing and monitoring.
-When implementing a web API from the ground up, Swagger helps ensure your API adheres closely to protocol.
+In addition, when implementing a web API from the ground up, Swagger helps ensure your API adheres closely to protocol.

-For a quick and easy manual API test, you can try Inspector, Swagger’s free REST, SOAP, and GraphQL client.
-Inspector lets you submit manual calls to verify that your API returns the right responses.
-It also lets you generate user documentation from previous successful tests.
+You can try Inspector, Swagger’s free REST, SOAP, and GraphQL client for a quick and easy manual API test.
+Inspector lets you submit manual calls to verify that your API returns the correct responses.
+It also enables you to generate user documentation from previous successful tests.